Connect with us

 The price upsurge coincided with a three-month ban on harvesting of trees in all private, public and community forests, which was imposed by the national government to save the country’s water towers that are facing extinction due to human activity.

-The ban resulted in escalation of prices of timber products, with the cost of wooden poles more than doubling from Sh150 a piece to about Sh320 last month due to scarcity of the commodity.
+The ban resulted in an escalation of prices of timber products, with the cost of wooden poles more than doubling from Sh150 a piece to about Sh320 last month due to the scarcity of the commodity.

 “Some of us had stocks worth over Sh50 million in our yards and other uncollected felled logs inside forests, which are wasting away,” Timber Manufacturers Association chairman Herman Thogoto said in April.

-Although the State has now lifted the ban on logging for commercial tree growers, the prices of wood products are still high due to limited supply of the commodity.
+Although the State has now lifted the ban on logging for commercial tree growers, the prices of wood products are still high due to the limited supply of the commodity.

 Considering that the price of sand has also hit an all-time high at a time when industry players are finding it hard to obtain credit, many builders are postponing their projects indefinitely – a situation that threatens the growth of the sector.

-A Sh65 million office block at the county assembly in Wundanyi town, for example, has stalled due to lack of wooden poles.
+A Sh65 million office block at the county assembly in Wundanyi town, for example, has stalled due to a lack of wooden poles.
 The building is meant to house county assembly committees and members of staff.

 “The current assembly is congested.
 It does not have public and press galleries.
 The assembly has 33 members.
 That is why we need the new building for committee and staff,” assembly clerk, Michael Ngala said.